Ihaventeatenyet/USBToUefiShell/README.md

 # USBToUefiShell
+1.Format the USB drive to FAT32.
-Copy EFI folder to FAT32 USB drive can boot to x64 uefishell.
+2.Copy the efi folder to the root directory of the FAT32 USB drive.